 The acute RMD toxicity level is higher than the chronic RMD toxicity level because of the severe environmental implications of acute toxicity, such as lethality or organism death (U.S. EPA 2010).

-Organism responses in the test sample and in the control are unlikely to be exactly the same, even if no toxicity is present.
+Organisms’ responses in the test sample and in the control are unlikely to be exactly the same, even if no toxicity is present.
 They might differ by such a small amount that even if the difference in responses was statistically significant, it would be considered negligible biologically.
-Using the TST approach with an RMD acknowledges the fact that test organism response can be less than the control organism response and still be considered acceptable, and it accounts for variability organism response.
+Using the TST approach with an RMD acknowledges the fact that test organisms’ response can be less than the control organisms’ response and still be considered acceptable, and it accounts for variability in the organisms’ response.